anqiyu23/virtual-scroll/README.md

 ## Development server

-1. Navigate to the workspace folder "anqiyu-virtual-scroll"
-2. Install packages
+1. Install packages

    ```
    npm i
    ```

-3. Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 If your installation and setup was successful, you should see a page similar to the following:
 <img src="demo.png" alt="demo" />